-(a) Only championships listed in these Racing Rules may use the term "championship" in their race titles.

-(b) The term "international" may be used in a race title only for races in which invited representatives of foreign national Federations compete.

-(c) Except for events authorized by the United States Olympic Committee, the term "Olympic" may not be used in a race title.

-(d) The term "open" may be used in a race title only for an event that has been issued an open race permit by USA Cycling.
-The CEO, in consultation with the Board of Directors, may establish additional criteria for the allocation of open race permits.

-(e) The term "National Tour" may be used only for those events so designated by the CEO.

-(f) Invitational races may be held on certain occasions, subject to the approval of the CEO.
-They must not dominate the local racing program, and are to be discouraged except in unusual or special circumstances.

-(g) Invitations may be extended to (1) individuals, (2) teams, (3) classes or categories, or any combination.

-(h) USA Cycling invites representatives of foreign national federations; the organizer invites all others.

-1H3 Team-limited Races.
+- (a) Only championships listed in these Racing Rules may use the term "championship" in their race titles. - (b) The term "international" may be used in a race title only for races in which invited representatives of foreign national Federations compete. - (c) Except for events authorized by the United States Olympic Committee, the term "Olympic" may not be used in a race title. - (d) The term "National Tour" may be used only for those events so designated by the CEO. - (e) Invitational races may be held on certain occasions, subject to the approval of the CEO.
+They must not dominate the local racing program, and are to be discouraged except in unusual or special circumstances. - (f) Invitations may be extended to (1) individuals, (2) teams, (3) classes or categories, or any combination. - (g) USA Cycling invites representatives of foreign national federations; the organizer invites all others. - 1H3 Team-limited Races.
 USA Cycling may designate a race as team-limited.
 At such events USA Cycling may specify an upper limit on the number of entries to be accepted from any club or team.
 This applies whether entry is on an individual or team basis.
 This information should be included in the official race announcement.